Queen Christina (film)

 Queen Christina is a pre-Code Hollywood biographical film, produced for Metro-Goldwyn-Mayer in 1933 by Walter Wanger and directed by Rouben Mamoulian.
 It stars Swedish-born actress Greta Garbo and John Gilbert in their fourth and last film together.

-The film portrays the life of Queen Christina of Sweden, who became monarch at the age of six in 1632 and grew to be a powerful and influential leader.
-As well as coping with the demands of ruling Sweden during the Thirty Years' War, Christina is expected to marry a suitable royal figure and produce an heir.
-When she falls in love with a visiting Spanish envoy, whom she is forbidden to marry because he is a Roman Catholic, she must choose between love and her royal duty.

 The film was a major commercial and critical success in the United States and worldwide.

 Plot

 Queen Christina of Sweden (Greta Garbo) is devoted to her country and the welfare of her people.
 As queen, she favors peace for Sweden and argues convincingly for an end to the Thirty Years' War, saying:

 Spoils, glory, flags and trumpets!
 What is behind these high-sounding words?
 Death and destruction, triumphals of crippled men, Sweden victorious in a ravaged Europe, an island in a dead sea.
 I tell you, I want no more of it.
 I want for my people security and happiness.
 I want to cultivate the arts of peace, the arts of life.
 I want peace and peace I will have!

 Christina, who first took the throne at age six upon the death of her father in battle, is depicted as being so devoted to both governing well and educating herself that she has spurned any kind of serious romance or marriage, despite pressure from her councilors and court to marry her heroic cousin Karl Gustav (Reginald Owen) and produce an heir.
 One day, in an effort to escape the restrictions of her royal life, she sneaks out of town and ends up at the same inn as Antonio (John Gilbert), a Spanish envoy on his way to the capital.
-The two talk and become friends, though Antonio thinks Christine is a man because of the way she is dressed.
-When the innkeeper, who is also unaware of Christine's identity, asks if she will let Antonio share her bed because there is not a room available for him, Christine is unable to come up with a suitable reason to deny the request.
+The two talk and become friends, though Antonio thinks Christina is a man because of the way she is dressed.
+When the innkeeper, who is also unaware of Christina's identity, asks if she will let Antonio share her bed because there is no room available for him, Christina is unable to come up with a suitable reason to deny the request.
 In her room, she reveals to Antonio that she is a woman, but not that she is a queen, and they spend the night together.
 Their tryst is extended by a few days when they become snowbound at the inn.